 "The object of the Institute is application-oriented research and development in the field of energetic and integrated material use of renewable raw materials in the bioeconomy with special consideration of innovative techniques of economic effects and environmental concerns"

 In order to establish the energetic use of biomass permanently in the existing energy system, the DBFZ develops various concepts for the economically viable, ecologically harmless and socially acceptable energetic use of biomass.
-In addition, potential areas of conflict between the various objectives pursued with the expansion of bioenergy are analysed at an early stage and design approaches are developed with foresight.
+The aim is to analyse potential areas of conflict between the various objectives pursued with the expansion of bioenergy at an early stage and to develop forward-looking design approaches.
 Issues to be addressed in this context include integration into a changing energy system, improving energy efficiency, avoiding competing uses or avoiding emissions to soil, water and, in particular, the air.
 With the work of the DBFZ, the knowledge about the possibilities and limits of an energetic use of biomass is to be expanded overall and the outstanding position of Germany as an industrial location in this sector is to be secured.

 The development of new processes, procedures and concepts takes place in close cooperation with partners from industry and commerce and other research institutions on the basis of jointly acquired national and international research funding or on behalf of other research institutions.
 This is intended to promote the initiation and support of networks in industry and between industry and science.
 At the same time, it is networked with agricultural, forestry and environmental research, including departmental research at the Federal Ministry of Food and Agriculture (BMEL), non-university large-scale research (in particular with the Helmholtz Centre for Environmental Research - UFZ), state research institutions, selected universities and other German, European and international institutions in the field of biomass research.